 Get the Necessary Supplies and Help

 Before you move your grandfather clock, you’ll need to gather some items to make the process easier.
 Essential supplies include padding or bubble wrap, gloves, a dolly, moving blankets, and in some cases, a crate.
-Also, since most grandfather clocks are quite heavy, ask a strong friend or family member for help.
+Also, since most Howard Miller Grandfather clocks are quite heavy, ask a strong friend or family member for help.

 Disassemble and Remove Glass Panels